 We study electrochemical systems at the nanoscale.
-We invent new techniques for measuring nanoscale electrochemical processes, use simulations to understand the electrochemical response of nanoscale systems, and characterize nano-structured electrochemically active materials..
+We invent new techniques for measuring nanoscale electrochemical processes, use simulations to understand the electrochemical response, and characterize nano-structured electrochemically active materials.
+Recently, we have been taking our fundamental understanding of electrochemical reaction and applying these to the development of electrolysis flow cells.

 Electrochemical Scanning Probe Microscopy

-We develop new techniques which aim to improve the resolution and functionality of electrochemical scanning probe microscopy (EC-SPM), such as Scanning Electrochemical Cell Microscopy (SECCM), Scanning Ion Conductance Microscopy (SICM), and Intermittent-Contact Scanning Electrochemical Microscopy (IC-SECM).
+We develop new techniques which aim to improve the resolution and functionality of electrochemical scanning probe microscopy (EC-SPM), such as Scanning Electrochemical Cell Microscopy (SECCM), Scanning Ion Conductance Microscopy (SICM), Intermittent-Contact Scanning Electrochemical Microscopy (IC-SECM), and Scanning Bubble Electrochemical Microscopy.

 Simulation and Scientific Programming